My Book: Derry City

-The book traces the social and cultural history of Catholic and nationalist Derry from the end of the 19th century to the 1960s through the lens of memory and explores how engagements with memory can help us better understand history.
+The book traces the social and cultural history of Catholic and nationalist Derry from the end of the 19th century to the 1960s through the lens of memory and explores how explorations of a community's memory might help us better understand history.

-When they were producing formal historical accounts, & local chronicles, telling ghost stories, singing songs and transmitting folklore, staging commemorative activities, performing engagements with the past, leaving traces on the cityscape, preserving material culture and more, Derry's residents charted contemporary experiences just as much as they reflected on historical events.
+Whether they were producing formal historical accounts, narrating local chronicles, telling ghost stories, singing songs or transmitting folklore, staging commemorations, leaving traces on the cityscape, preserving material culture and more, Derry's nationalist residents in fact charted contemporary experiences just as much as they reflected on historical events.
 This book investigates and contextualizes these dances with the past in order to illuminate little-known aspects of Derry in the years before Partition and during the decades that saw Catholics and nationalists negotiate the challenges of being seen as a "suspicious minority" in Northern Ireland even as they grappled with estrangement with those on the other side of the Irish border and with their own Irishness.

 It is an academic book, yes, but it is also a book of stories.
 It features iconic figures from the city's past, people like Father Willie Doherty and Frank Curran, political figures like Eddie McAteer and Patrick Crampsey, Paddy Shiels, and Walter Bernard........it tells stories about the Féis Doire Colmcille and the AOH and St. Columb's Hall.
 There is music and storytelling and family drama and children's games and ghost stories.
 The GAA and the Gaelic League and Éoin McNeil and the IRA all feature.....Liam Brady tells the story of the Irish War of Independence from a Derryman's perspective.

-The books takes a closer look at Derry from the 1890s through the 1960s and examines the ways Catholics and nationalists drew from the past to orient themselves, to galvanize around contentious politics and, in many cases, to maintain an Irish identity despite the realities of living in (what became after 1922) a partitioned state.
-The project took shape when I realized that in the Catholic-majority city, the memorial landscape before the Troubles didn't seem to tell nationalists' stories or mark their spaces.
+The books takes a closer look at Derry from the 1890s through the 1960s and examines the ways Catholics and nationalists drew from the past to orient themselves, to galvanize around contentious politics and, in many cases to maintain an Irish identity and negotiate complicated realities of living in (what became after 1922) a partitioned state.
+The project took shape when I realized that in this Catholic-majority city, the memorial landscape before the 1970s really didn't seem to tell nationalists' stories or mark their spaces.